 To say that I like cleansing my face would be an understatement.
 First off, it is an important part of my self-care routine.
 It’s refreshing in the morning, relaxing at night, and it feels like a reward at the end of a long day when I am wearing a thick layer of product (foundation, sunscreen, etc) on my skin.
 Second, my skin will immediately get spotty when I fail to cleanse it properly– especially on days when I wear foundation or when I am a bit stressed out/don’t get enough sleep (the skin tends to produce more oil).
 Needless to say, cleansing is a priority in my daily routine, and it is the most important part of my skin care regimen, which is why I often try new cleansing products to see what works best for my skin.
-The latest addition to my cleansers stash is the newest MUN Skin launch, the Akwi Purifying Cleanser*.
+The latest addition to my cleanser stash is the new MUN Skin Akwi Purifying Cleanser*.

 Being that the creator of MUN (Munemi Imai) is a celebrity makeup artist with many years of experience in the beauty industry, it is easy to understand why this cleanser’s oil-based formula is especially effective at dissolving makeup (even heavy-duty, waterproof makeup) and unclogging pores.
 I have used it on days when I was wearing a full-face of makeup (falsies included), and it truly breaks down all product effortlessly, so I don’t have to do any harsh rubbing, but simply massage.